what is ORGANISATIONAL COACH SUPERVISION?

 I am passionate about helping coaches to grow their online and face to face businesses.
 In addition to supervision, I share a number of business tools and best practices to help coaches enhance their approach to their practice and engagement with clients.

 SUPERVISION PROFESSIONAL CERTIFICATIONS

-I am a trained supervisor and a COMENSA Registered Supervisor.
+I have a PCC with ICF, and Diplomas in Coaching and Coach Supervision.
 I supervise using a co-creative and appreciative approach, aligned with supervision’s core of psychological mindedness.
 I use transactional analysis as a framework to help explore experiences and relationships.
 I maintain professional practice by working with my own supervisor and other continuous professional development training.

 WHAT SETS ME APART?